Causes of Infertility:

 - Adhesions: if there are intrauterine adhesions, they can render the female unable of conceiving.

-- Cervical causes: some of the females have abnormal mucus, which might lead to killing of the sperms in the cervix itself leading to infertility.
+- Cervical causes: some of the females have abnormal mucus, which might lead to the killing of the sperms in the cervix itself leading to infertility.

-- Infections: females may not be able to conceive if they have infections in pelvic region like pelvic TB.
+- Infections: females may not be able to conceive if they have infections in the pelvic region like pelvic TB.

 - Other diseases: some diseases like Cushing’s disease, celiac disease can lead to amenorrhoea (absence of menstruation) which in turn leads to infertility.

 - Sperm abnormality: low count, or abnormal shape and decreased motility may contribute to infertility.